Juris-M/citeproc-cite-service/cultexp/README.md

 To process a jurisdiction, create an empty directory and place the spreadsheet in it, saving the case listing in CSV format.
 Also (important!) copy all of the PDF attachment files for the jurisdiction into a single subdirectory named `files`.

 **A note on dates:** When saving from Excel in CSV format, dates should be set to a numeric form, as "YYYY-MM-DD."
-With other date formats, the `make-data` script will throw errors and warnings.
+With other date formats, the `make-data` script will almost certainly throw errors.

 Enter the directory and run the command `make-data`: